kollin-brandenburg/ICS_HCM/LabGuide200.md

 ### ICS and HCM Connections

-**1.1** From the Integration Cloud Dashboard, click on the "Connections"
+**1.1** From the Integration Cloud Dashboard, click on the "Connections".
+ICS console will be loaded in new window.

 ![](images/200/image100.png)